itclubmanmet/static-site-generator/readme.md

 │   ├── head.html
 │   ├── news.html
 │   └── script.html
+├── requirements.txt
 └── readme.md
 ```

-- `public` folder is where all converted markdown in `content`, assets in `src`, images in `img` will
+- `public` folder is where all converted markdown in `content`, assets in `src`, and images in `img` will
 reside after running the `buildsite.py generate`
-- `img` folder is where the images are stored, when running the script it will be copied to `./public/img/`
+- `img` folder is where the images are stored, when running the script it will be copied to `./public/img/`.
-- `template` folder is where the templates are located like the base, head, body, etc.
+- `template` folder is where the templates are located like the base, head, body, and also if `src` don't have `index.html`, it will copy `index.html`, stylesheet, and script from `template` instead
-- `src` folder is where the index HTMl, script, and stylesheet are, this folder will be copied to `./public/`
+- `src` folder is where the index HTMl, script, and stylesheet are, this folder will be copied to `./public/` (MANDATORY!)
 - `content` folder is where the markdowns are stored.

 Though i just explained that `src` is for storing script and styesheet, i use it to store the base of my website such as